 | Compensation for services other than consulting, including serving as faculty or as a speaker at a venue other than a continuing education program | $35 |

-Dr. Vinh Lam is a physician who specializes in pediatric general surgery.
-Dr. Lam (or staff) is conversant in Mandarin and Vietnamese.
-Areas of expertise for Dr. Lam include inguinal hernia, umbilical hernia, and merkel cell carcinoma.
-Dr. Lam is affiliated with AHMC Healthcare, Greater Newport Physicians, and Children's Hospital of Orange County.
-Dr. Lam graduated from Harvard Medical School.
-His training includes residency programs at Massachusetts General Hospital and McGaw Medical Center of Northwestern University.
-He is rated 2.5 stars (out of 5) by his patients.
-He can accept United Healthcare HMO, Anthem, and Blue California, as well as other insurance carriers.
-Dr. Lam has received professional recognition including the following: Physician of Excellence Orange County Medical Association.
-According to Providence Medical Foundation, he is currently accepting new patients at his office in Orange, CA.
+Dr. Vinh Lam's specialty is pediatric general surgery.
+Dr. Lam (or staff) speaks the following foreign languages: Mandarin and Vietnamese.
+Clinical interests for Dr. Lam include inguinal hernia, umbilical hernia, and merkel cell carcinoma.
+His professional affiliations include Pediatric Surgical Associates, AHMC Healthcare, and Greater Newport Physicians.
+Before completing his residency at Massachusetts General Hospital and McGaw Medical Center of Northwestern University, Dr. Lam attended medical school at Harvard Medical School.
+On average, patients gave him a rating of 2.5 stars (out of 5).
+Dr. Lam appears to be in-network for United Healthcare HMO, Anthem, and Blue California, in addition to other insurance carriers.
+He has received the following distinctions: Southern California Super Doctors; Southern California Super Doctors 2008; and Physician of Excellence Orange County Medical Association.
+According to Providence Medical Foundation, new patients are welcome to contact his office in Orange, CA.